 Why do you offer ongoing service agreements?

-If you don't keep up on the service, it doesn't work.
-Getting rid of pests is similar to weeding a garden--without regular maintenance the problem will just keep returning.
+If you don’t keep up on your pest service, it doesn’t work.
+Getting rid of pests is very similar to weeding a garden… without a regular pest maintenance, unwanted pests will keep returning.

 Why do I need a professional pest management service?